aws-samples/aws-sdk-js-v3-workshop/README.md

 In this workshop, we're going to:

-- Build a simple note taking application
+- Build a simple note taking application.
-- Identify the benefits of using AWS JS SDK v3 over v2
+- Identify the benefits of using AWS SDK for JavaScript v3 over v2.

 The note taking application is the modified version from the original Open Source MIT licensed project shared in the tutorials on [serverless-stack](http://serverless-stack.com).